hundredyearfarms/Hundred-Year-Farm-Project/README.md

 Agroforestry is the practice of planting crops among trees.
 The trees protect the crops from wind, heat, and water extremes such as those predicted by climate models.
 In general, total food productivity from agroforestry is about the same per acre as agribusiness, but it can be more reliable, support habitat, and is better suited to small scale farms with a single household.

 One hectare of agroforestry was chosen for this project since that is roughly how much land it takes, in principle, to supply a small carbon-negative household with its food, water, and energy needs.
 One hectare is 2.5 acres, or about half a residential city block.
-For reference, there is about two hectares (5 acres) of productive arable land available to every household on earth.
+For reference, there is about two hectares (5 acres) of productive arable land available for every household on earth.

 - [What is agroforestry?](https://www.aftaweb.org/)